 “Our reductive winemaking style maintains the delicate varietal flavors of peach and pear with honey on the nose.
 SeaGlass Riesling is fermented in stainless steel tanks at cold temperatures to retain the grape’s natural flavors.
 This wine is bottled early and sealed with a Stelcap closure to preserve the wine’s freshness.”

 The aromatic nose of SeaGlass Riesling shows ripe apricot, sweet peaches, tropical fruit with floral undertones.
 Concentrated, rich flavors of perfumed white flowers are supported by juicy apricots, peaches and melon with a hint of honeysuckle.
 A balanced acidity leads to a lingering finish in an off-dry style.
 SeaGlass Riesling pairs well with spicy Asian dishes, smoked salmon, lobster salad, and blue cheese.”

 You can find this very reasonably priced wine at wine.com, amazon.com, Cost Plus/World Market, BevMo.com, Nugget Markets or any good wine purveyor.

-I was initially drawn to the beautiful bottle.
-I realize it isn’t the best way to buy wine, but it was certainly a draw in this case.
+What initially drew me to this wine was the beautiful bottle.
+I realize it isn’t the best way to buy wine, but it was certainly a draw, in this case.
 When we tasted it, we were delighted.
-It was recommended that we serve it well chilled with some blue cheese, and that turned out to be a marriage made in heaven.
+It was a recommendation that we serve it well chilled with some blue cheese, and that turned out to be a marriage made in heaven.
 Enjoy.

 Time for a glass…